MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

 ### What are the various browsers supported by the Virtual Agent?

-Virtual Agent is supported in the latest versions of Edge, Chrome, and Fire Fox.
+Virtual Agent is supported in the latest versions of Edge, Chrome, and Firefox.
 It is not supported in Internet Explorer.

 ### Can Virtual Agent be styled and branded for an organization?
 What can be customized and how?